 I took my time turning around so that I could back into the spot.
 Not for the first time, I cursed the fact that Princess is not outfitted with a backup camera.
 I’m not the greatest driver under the best of circumstances, and I’m even worse at parking the pink beast.

 It would have been easier if there had been someone around to direct me, but the surrounding campsites were empty and there wasn’t anyone in sight.

 And I swear I wasn’t being reckless.

-Which is why I couldn’t understand how I hit him.
+Which is why I couldn’t understand how someone ended up underneath my tires.